 Configuration of VBOX Sigma is performed using a Wi-Fi hotspot created by the unit.
-The hotspot name and IP address is displayed on the Network Screen of the unit when powered, accessed by using the Up or Down Arrow Buttons on the front of the unit.
+The hotspot's name and IP address are displayed on the Network Screen of the unit when it is powered up and you can access them by using the Up or Down Arrow Buttons on the front of the unit.

 Using a phone or a computer, navigate to the Wi-Fi settings on the device and connect to the hotspot name (RL-212101 in the example below).
 Open an internet browser and enter the IP address (10.10.10.1 in the example below) within the address bar.

 The VBOX Sigma setup page is then displayed, which includes the GNSS engine status, Wi-Fi, modem, NTRIP caster settings, CAN, VBO log and status information.
 The serial number and firmware version of the unit is displayed on the bottom right of the page.

 The top area of the setup page displays the GNSS engine status information including the latitude, longitude, GNSS fix status, RTK age in seconds, satellite count and constellations used.
 Selecting the Change settings button next to the GNSS heading will open a new window allowing you to change the 3rd tracked constellation between Beidou and Glonass.
 Use the dropdown menu to change options and press the Save button to confirm.

 The Wi-Fi area of the setup page displays the VBOX Sigma unit AP name and IP address, as well as external Wi-Fi hotspot connection information.
 If you are intending to use an external Wi-Fi hotspot, such as a mobile phone or battery-powered hotspot to connect to the NTRIP server, this can be configured by pressing the Change settings button next to the Wi-Fi heading.